 One Exercise Per Muscle Group?

-Today, I’d like to look at the idea of focusing on just one exercise per muscle group, compared to using a variety of exercises.
 If you have never tried a workout where you do 8-10 sets of the same exercise, you will probably be in for a shock.
 This is a tough workout!
 It looks basic in nature, but is simply another tweak you can add to your routine if you are at a sticking point.
-I’ll discuss how limiting your exercises down to one per muscle group can help with both increasing strength as well as muscle size.

 One Exercise Per Muscle Group